 Important: STAY CALM.
 SPEAK CLEARLY.
 STAY ON THE TELEPHONE UNTIL YOU ARE TOLD TO HANGUP.

-DO NOT CALL 1-1-9 For : Road / Travel / Severe Weather Information, Complains of Loud Noise, etc.
+DO NOT CALL 1-1-9 For Road / Travel / Severe Weather Information, Complaints of Loud Noise, etc.